gaurav-arun/linux_server_configuration/README.md

 This file activates the `item_catalog_env` first.
 Then it configures the logger.
 Finally, it imports `item_catalog_app` as a python package which in turn instantiates the flask app and mod_wsgi takes over from this point.

+## Configure Google OAuth (OPTIONAL)
+Google OAuth requires you to provide a list  of `Authorized Javascript Origin` and `Authorized redirect URIs` to avoid CORS vulnerability.
+Follow these steps:
+1. Attach a domain name to your `static_ip` using free dynamic dns service like `www.no-ip.com`.
+Copy this domain name.
+2. Log in to your google developer console.
+Find the web client you have configured for Item Catalog app.
+3. Paste the domain name to both `Authorized Javascript Origin` and `Authorized redirect URIs`.
+4. Save your changes.